 What is your position on the Boycott Divestment and Sanctions movement?
+N/A-

 What are your positions and proposals, if any, regarding the economic relationship between Maryland and Israel?
-N/A-Federal Issue
+N/A-Federal Issue charging stations for electric powered vehicles.

 The DMV is experiencing the deleterious impacts of the climate crisis.
 What should the State be doing to address greenhouse gas emissions and climate change?